openbabel/documentation/Features/Radicals.rst

-If the spin multiplicity of an atom is not input explicitly, it is set (in :obapi:`OBMol::AssignSpinMultiplicity() <OpenBabel::OBMol::AssignSpinMultiplicity>`) when the input format is mol, smi, cml or therm.
+If the spin multiplicity of an atom is not input explicitly, it is set (in :obapi:`OBMol::AssignSpinMultiplicity() <OpenBabel::OBMol::AssignSpinMultiplicity>`) when the input format is MOL, SMI, CML or Therm.
 This routine is called after all the atoms and bonds of the molecule are known.
 It detects hydrogen deficiency in an atom and assigns spin multiplicity appropriately.
 But because hydrogen may be implicit it only does this for atoms which have at